digma-ai/digma-vscode-plugin/README.md

 <img src="/.github/assets/discovery.png" width="500" alt="Code object discovery">

 There are many types of possible code objects, this is where the platform is extensible to support them both on client and server.
-Here is some of current backlog
+Here is some of current backlog:

   - :white_check_mark: Functions/methods
   - :white_check_mark: REST endpoints